Chris Kirby, interview: on co-writing, songwriting outside your comfort zone and building a solid songwriting reputation

 Chris Kirby is a songwriter, musician and producer, based in St. John’s Newfoundland.
 He has a wicked sense of humour, both in person and in his writing.
-I edited our interview slightly for easier reading.
-The 12 Takeaways at the end of the article are my own opinions drawn from our conversation.
+I edited our conversation slightly for easier reading, and included my own the 12 Takeaways at the end of the article.

 - Kitchen Party Live – 2014